sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

    .. rst:directive:option:: lineno-match

       When including only parts of a file and show the original line numbers.
-      This is only allowed only when the selection consists of contiguous lines.
+      This is only allowed when the selection consists of contiguous lines.

       .. versionadded:: 1.3